Robert Whytlaw-Gray: Academic career

 On his return to UCL Whytlaw-Gray was appointed to Ramsay’s staff, and made Assistant Professor in 1908.
-He worked on the physical properties of niton, resigning his post in 1914.
+He worked on the physical properties of radon, resigning his post in 1914.

 The following year he started as a temporary science master at Eton.
 Later Whytlaw-Gray was appointed a civilian chemical adviser to the Chemical Warfare Committee.
 He started work on aerosols and toxic smokes, assisted by J B Speakman.
 These researches were of great practical value in the war effort, and continued for many years.

 In 1923 he was appointed Professor of Inorganic Chemistry and Head of the Chemistry Department at the University of Leeds in succession to Arthur Smithells.
 He stayed at Leeds for 22 years.
 The University conferred on him the title of Emeritus Professor on his retirement and, in 1950, the degree of DSc honoris causa.

 Honours

 Whytlaw-Gray was awarded the OBE in 1920.
 He was elected a Fellow of the Royal Society (FRS) in 1928.